 Being involved in a rear-end crash can result in a wide array of injuries.
 Accident victims are particularly vulnerable to back and neck injuries.
 Depending on the speed and angles of the accident, a back or neck injury might result in permanent disability and a life riddled with chronic pain.
-If you or a loved one has suffered a neck or back injury during a car accident in Florida, then contact a skilled car accident attorney to learn how to recover losses related to your injury.
-Contact Dolman Law Group or Sibley Dolman Accident Injury Lawyers, LLP, at 833-552-7274 (833-55-CRASH) to schedule a free consultation.
+If you or a loved one has suffered a neck or back injury during a car accident in Florida, contact a skilled car accident attorney to learn how to recover losses related to your injury.
+You can reach Sibley Dolman Gipe Accident Injury Lawyers, PA at 833-552-7274 to schedule a free consultation.

 How Does a Back or Neck Injury Occur During a Rear-End Collision?

 Rear-end collisions stand apart from other types of car accidents because they often happen at low speeds.
 Although seat belts and airbag deployment reduce some passenger movement in a collision, especially for those in the front seat, a person’s neck and upper back still endure unnatural forces.
 When a rear-end crash occurs, bodies in the car move back and forth quickly during impact.
 This motion coupled with a body’s interaction with the seatback is a large part of why neck and back injuries occur.